Trace Reconstruction with Language Models: Baseline methods

-We evaluate each baseline using the parameters specified in their original publications.
-When error probabilities $p_\mathrm{I}, p_\mathrm{D}, p_\mathrm{S}$ are required, we use estimates for the real datasets~\citep{Antkowiak2020LowCorrection,srinivasavaradhan2024trellisbmacodedtrace}, and the mean values of the corresponding noise distributions for synthetic data, except for TrellisBMA at increased noise levels (Section~\ref{sec:noise_sweep}).
-For TrellisBMA, we found that using the true mean values at higher noise levels led to noticeably worse performance.
-Instead, we fixed the error parameters to the mean of the base noise distribution (corresponding to $k=0$).
+We evaluate each non-deep-learning baseline using the parameters specified in the original publications.
+When error probabilities $p_\mathrm{I}, p_\mathrm{D}, p_\mathrm{S}$ are required, we use estimates for the real datasets~\citep{Antkowiak2020LowCorrection,srinivasavaradhan2024trellisbmacodedtrace}, and the average values of the corresponding noise distributions for synthetic data, except for TrellisBMA at increased noise levels (Section~\ref{sec:noise_sweep}).
+For TrellisBMA, we find that using the true average values at higher noise levels leads to noticeably worse performance.
+Instead, we fix the error parameters to the average of the base noise distribution (corresponding to $k=0$).

 For BMALA and VS, we adopt the parameters from~\citet{sabary2024reconstruction}.
 BMALA uses a window size of $w=3$.
 For the VS algorithm, we compute $\delta = (1 + p_\mathrm{S}) / 2$ and set $\gamma=3/4$, $r=2$, and $l=5$.